Charles Scribner II

 Charles Scribner II (October 18, 1854 – April 19, 1930) was the president of Charles Scribner's Sons and a trustee at Skidmore College.

 Early life

 He was born in New York City on October 18, 1854.
 He was the son of Emma Elizabeth Blair (1827–1869) and Charles Scribner I.

 Career

 He joined his father's publishing company in 1875 after his Princeton graduation.
 When the other partners in the venture sold their stake to the family, the company was renamed Charles Scribner's Sons.
 In 1884, Scribner's younger brother, Arthur Hawley Scribner, joined Charles Scribner's Sons.
 The book publishing business was highly successful, and in 1886 Scribner's Magazine was relaunched.
 It too was a great success.

 In 1889, Scribner was a founding member of the American Publishers Association.
 He was a trustee at Skidmore College.

 Personal life

+In 1882, Scribner was married to Louise Flagg (1862–1948), a daughter of Amelia Louisa (née Hart) Flagg and Jared Bradley Flagg, an Episcopal priest and a notable painter.
 Scribner's brother-in-law, Ernest Flagg, was an architect and designed two Beaux-Arts buildings for the firm's New York headquarters.
+Together, Charles and Louise were the parents of: